Self-Custody: Your Key to the Freedom of DeFi

-As we touched on last week, true financial freedom is the state of financial independence that you achieve when you have full control of your finances—and don’t need to rely on financial institutions to manage your money.
+As we’ve touched on, true financial freedom is the state of financial independence that you achieve when you have full control of your finances—and don’t need financial institutions to approve your decisions.

-But this is a false sense of financial independence since you can actually end up becoming dependent on their services and typically have little say in how they manage your funds—not exactly ideal.
+In fact, you end up becoming dependent on these financial services and typically have little say in how they manage your funds.

 Banks are by far and away the most popular services individuals and businesses use for storing or investing their money.
 After all, the vast majority of all money in circulation exists as bank deposits.
 In the United Kingdom, bank deposits represent 96% of all money, while other countries have similar figures.